Metformin hydrochloride 500 mg film-coated tablets

 Food decreases the extent and slightly delays the absorption of metformin hydrochloride.
-Following administration of a dose of 850 mg, a 40 % lower plasma peak concentration, a 25 % decrease in AUC (area under the curve) and a 35 minute prolongation of time to peak plasma concentration were observed.
+Following oral administration of a dose of 850 mg tablet, a 40 % lower plasma peak concentration, a 25 % decrease in AUC (area under the curve) and a 35 minute prolongation of the time to peak plasma concentration were observed.
 The clinical relevance of these findings is unknown.

 Plasma protein binding is negligible.
 Metformin hydrochloride partitions into erythrocytes.
 The blood peak is lower than the plasma peak and appears at approximately the same time.
 The red blood cells most likely represent a secondary compartment of distribution.
 The mean volume of distribution (Vd) ranged between 63-276 l.